ReferenceType/H264Sharp/README.md

 ### Decode
-- You can decode with pointers or managed byte array as input.
+- You can decode with pointers or with managed byte array as input.
 - You can decode into System.Drawing.Bitmaps or raw data format images (they are compatible with OpenCV Mats and any other standard image containers.).
 ```C#
   void Decode(IntPtr data, int length, FrameType type)